Building Microservices with ECS: Architecture and Design Patterns

 Service Discovery and Load Balancing

-ECS integrates seamlessly with Elastic Load Balancing (ELB) to distribute incoming traffic across your microservices.
-Additionally, AWS CloudMap provides service discovery capabilities, allowing services to locate and communicate with each other dynamically.
+ECS integrates directly with Elastic Load Balancing (ELB) to distribute incoming traffic across your microservices.
+AWS CloudMap adds service discovery, letting services locate and communicate with each other dynamically without hardcoded addresses.

 Auto-scaling for High Availability